pykale/pykale/examples/landmark_uncertainty/README.md

 # Uncertainty Estimation in Landmark Localization

 **IMPORTANT:** This is the clean branch of Pykale.
-Fully functional and reproducable code can be found on branch: https://github.com/pykale/pykale/tree/landmark_uncertainty/examples/landmark_uncertainty.
+Fully functional and reproducable code can be found on [this branch](https://github.com/pykale/pykale/tree/landmark_uncertainty/examples/landmark_uncertainty).
 It is not merged yet due to low test coverage.

 ## 1. Description